mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 - a code editor to configure the [Producer configuration](#producer) of the service
 - a code editor to configure the [Storage configuration](#storage) of the service

 All these configurations, after executing a commit to save all the modifications, will automatically generate the Configuration File that will be saved as a config map of the service.
-This file will be in read-only mode and updated at any change in the service or the System of Records.
+This file will be in read-only mode and updated at any change in the service or the System of Record.

 ## Configuration File